 The Adult Basic Education program serves adult students at all skill levels.
 ABE students are fluent in English, but some are just learning to read.
 Other ABE students read well but want to improve their writing skills.
 This is a very popular program and we almost always have more students than available tutors.
 If you’re interested in volunteering with us, we can almost certainly find a way you can help!

 It can sound intimidating if you’ve never tutored before, but we will teach you everything you need to know.
 You will observe at least four classes before deciding if you are ready to work one-on-one with a student.
 We will provide all the books and teaching materials you will use in the lessons.
 You can meet students face-to-face at church, the public library, or even Starbucks.
 If face-to-face doesn’t work out, you can meet with students online over Zoom.
 Typically, meetings last about an hour and happen once or twice a week.
 Some students want to meet in the morning, others in the evenings, and we will work with your schedule when matching you with a student.

-For more information about volunteering or observing an ABE lesson, contact Jon Durbin or Scott Wylie at firstname.lastname@example.org.
-You can fill out an interest form for tutoring, or scan the QR code with your smartphone.
+For more information about volunteering or observing an ABE lesson, contact Jon Durbin or Scott Wylie at email@example.com.
+You can fill out an interest form for tutoring.
 Please don’t hesitate to reach out to us with questions, both Jon and Scott would be happy to talk further about the program!

 English As A Second Language (ESL) Classes